-Transmission Rights of Way Restrictions
+Transmission Right-of-Way Restrictions

 - Fences and gates shall not exceed 10 feet in height and shall be installed greater than 25 feet from poles, towers and guy anchors.
-Fences shall not parallel the centerline within the rights of way but may cross from one side to the other at any angle not less than 30 degrees with the centerline.
-If a fence crosses the rights of way, a gate (16 foot wide at each crossing) shall be installed by the property owner, per Duke Energy’s specifications.
+Fences shall not parallel the centerline within the right of way but may cross from one side to the other at any angle not less than 30 degrees with the centerline.
+If a fence crosses the right of way, a gate (16 feet wide at each crossing) shall be installed by the property owner, per Duke Energy’s specifications.
 The property owner is required to install a Duke Energy lock on the gate to ensure access.
 Duke Energy will supply a lock.

-- Streets, roads, driveways, sewer/water lines, other utility lines or any underground facilities shall not parallel the centerline within the rights of way, but may cross, from one side to the other, at any angle not less than 30 degrees with the centerline.
+- Streets, roads, driveways, sewer/water lines, other utility lines or any underground facilities shall not parallel the centerline within the right of way but may cross, from one side to the other, at any angle not less than 30 degrees with the centerline.
 No portion of such facility or corresponding easement shall be located within 25 feet of Duke Energy’s facilities.
 Roundabouts, cul-de-sacs, intersections (such as roads, driveways and alleyways) are not permitted.

-- Contact Duke Energy prior to the construction of lakes, ponds, retention, or detention facilities, etc.
+- Contact Duke Energy prior to the construction of lakes, ponds, retention or detention facilities, etc.

 - Prior to grading, concrete barriers shall be installed at a minimum of 9 feet from the Duke Energy facilities.
 During construction, grading shall be no closer than 10 feet to any Duke Energy facility.

-- After grading/paving activity is complete, a Duke Energy approved barrier, sufficient to withstand a 15-mph vehicular impact, shall be erected 9 feet from any Duke Energy facility.
+- After grading/paving activity is complete, a Duke Energy-approved barrier sufficient to withstand a 15-mph vehicular impact shall be erected 9 feet from any Duke Energy facility.

 - Duke Energy will not object to certain vegetation plantings as long as:

-- With prior written approval, Duke Energy does not object to low growing shrubs and grasses within the wire zone.
+- With prior written approval, Duke Energy does not object to low-growing shrubs and grasses within the wire zone.
 Tree species are not allowed within the wire zone.
 Trees that are approved in the border zone may not exceed, at maturity, 15 feet in Area A and 12 feet in Area B. See map on back of page for areas.
 Contact the Asset Protection specialist for wire zone/border zone definitions.

-- For compliant mature height species, refer to plants.ces.ncsu.edu for reference.
+- For compliant mature-height species, refer to plants.ces.ncsu.edu for reference.

-- Engineering drawings must indicate the outer most conductor.
+- Engineering drawings must indicate the outermost conductor.